 Virtual Event Logistics & Planning

 During COVID-19, a back-up event date is vital.
 With a virtual event, you compete with everything the internet, and essentially the world has to offer.
 Do research to see what else is going on during your desired event date to ensure there are no conflicts.
 Be sure all of your vendors (A/V, Studio, Videographers, etc.) are on the same page and have blocked off your dates.
-Communicate with them frequently to ensure a successful virtual event.
+Communicate with them frequently throughout the planning process to ensure a successful virtual event.

 Consider The Format Of Your Virtual Event